jgmalcolm/jgmalcolm.github.io/cv.md

    cranioplasty is associated with greater neurologic improvement: A systematic review and meta-analysis." *Submitted*

+1. Mustroph, Malcolm, Rindler, Chu, Grossberg, Pradilla, Ahmad.
+"Cranioplasty infection and resorption are associated with presence of a ventriculoperitoneal shunt: A systematic review and meta-analysis."  *Submitted*

 1. Willie, Malcolm, Stern, Philipp, Gross.
 "Stereotactic laser ablation of symptomatic cavernous malformations: imaging and clinical outcomes at one year." *In preparation*